A fixed rate interest-only mortgage available to ages 55+

 - Am I eligible?

-You should be 55 or over and living in, or buying your own home, in England, Wales or mainland Scotland.
+You should be 55 or over and living in, or buying, your own home, in England, Wales or mainland Scotland.
 You should be confident you can pay the interest each month now and in the future.
-The minimum loan you can apply for is £10,000 and your property must be worth £70,000 or £100,000 for flats, maisonettes, ex-council, ex-housing association or ex-Ministry of Defence properties.
+The minimum loan you can apply for is £10,000 and your property must be worth more than £70,000 or £100,000 for flats, maisonettes, ex-council, ex-housing association or ex-Ministry of Defence properties.

 The actual loan amount is determined by an affordability assessment up to a maximum of 60% of your property value.
-Based on your employed income (up to 8.5x) and/or retirement income (including retirement income yet to be earned) of lowest earner.
+Based on your employed and/or retirement income (including retirement income yet to be earned) of lowest earner.

 - What happens if I have an existing mortgage?

 A Retirement Interest Only Mortgage can be used to repay an existing mortgage.
-What’s more, a Retirement Interest Only Mortgage doesn't have to be repaid until the last borrower dies or moves permanently into long-term care.
+What’s more, a Retirement Interest Only Mortgage doesn't have to be repaid until you die or move permanently into long-term care.

 - How does this compare to the Optional Payment Lifetime Mortgage?